-Set a classic gradient descent optimiser with learning rate η = 0.1:
+For this tutorial, we'll use a classic gradient descent optimiser with learning rate η = 0.01:

-Training a model is the process of computing the gradients with respect to the parameters for each data point in the data.
+Training a model is the process of computing the gradients with respect to the parameters for each input in the data.
 At every step, the optimiser updates all of the parameters until it finds a good value for them.
-In fact, you can write this process as a for loop.
-Notice that before training your model, you need to zip the training data as
+This process can be written as a loop: we iterate over the examples in

-ps = params([W, b]) to indicate that you want the derivatives of
+To indicate that we want all derivatives of

-Note: With this pattern, it is trivial to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisation etc. Note that the pattern above is a simple julia for loop but it could also be replaced with a while loop.
+Note: With this pattern, it is easy to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisations, etc. Note that the pattern above is a simple Julia for loop but it could also be replaced with a while loop.